smith210/portfolio/lab2/README.md

  **METHODS**
   * int [ ] insertionSort(int[ ] unsortedArr)

-      Method takes arguement of type int [ ], an returns type int [ ].
-It will then save the value of one of the integers (not the head) from **unsortedArr** into variable **lockPick**, and compare the value of that specified integer with the values before it.
+      Method takes arguement of type int [ ], and returns type int [ ].
+It will save the value of one of the integers (not the head) from **unsortedArr** into variable **lockPick**, and compare the value of that specified integer with the values before it.
       *  If the integer before **lockPick** is bigger, then it inserts itself one index higher into **unsortedArr**.
 This repeats until an integer is smaller than **lockPick** or if no more integers can be parsed in **unsortedArr**.
       *  If the integer before **lockPick** is smaller or there is no more array to be parsed, **lockPick** is then reinserted into **unsortedArr** one index higher.

-      This process repeats until all integers in **unsortedArr** have been parsed, which then it will return the sorted array.
+      This process repeats until all integers in **unsortedArr** have been parsed into **lockPick** (with exception of the head), which then it will return the sorted array.

   * quickSort(int[ ] unsortedArr, int head, int tail)

   * int quickSortHelp(int[ ] unsorttedArr, int head, int tail)

   * int [ ] mergeSort(int[ ] unsortedArr)

+      Method takes arguement of type int [ ] and returns type int [ ].
+It first makes sure that the length of the array is greater than one.
+Once done, **unsortedArr** is split into two halves, left half **leftArray** and right half **rightArray**.

+      Each half is then called recursively into mergeSort, which will continue to split the arrays until it can't be split no more.
+This will ensure that the sort happens within all divided arrays.

+      The two arrays

  ### **_SortingTest.java_**
  **METHODS**
   * int [ ] randomArray(int num)

-     Method takes argument of type int and returns type int [ ].
+     Method takes arguement of type int and returns type int [ ].
 Based on **int num**, it will then generate an array of that size, filling it with random numbers used by the **Math.random()** function.

   * printArr(int[ ] array, int cur)